programmingkitchen/bell-labs-vote/README.md

 * The README.md file appears to have the ability to load stylesheets and display checks.
 See links in the main app.

-## TODO
-1. Add admin user to be able to clear the DB via the application.

-2. When trying to load these external libraries through a proxy, we might have issues.
+* When trying to load these external libraries through a proxy, we might have issues.
 For example, we might not get the "checks" from Font Awesome.

 * Fontawesome
 * Bootstrap

+## TODO
+1. Add admin user to be able to clear the DB via the application.

+2. Add a variables file so that setup_dabase does not have hard coded passwords.
+Then put the .gitignore on the varialbes file, not the setup DB file.

+3. After voting, the selected radio button stays selected.
+Make this clear?

+4. Work on user profile and password reset (separate program).

 ## Revision History

 ### 6/3/22